JMorris1575/Jeopardy/.docs/development_notes/models.rst

 The writing and reading of files was easy enough - the pickle module does all the work.
 My only difficulty was to figure out how the ``read_game()`` method of the ``Game()`` class could read the information from the file and put it into itself.
-It turned out that the operative line IN the method was:
+It turned out that the operative line in the method was:

 ``self = pickle.load(pathname)``